25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 3. Have a conversation using exaggerated expressions

-Start talking!
+Your baby absolutely loves you and one of the best thing you can do is to start talking!
 Chat away with your little one to start developing the idea of language right away.

 4. Read to your baby using different voices and expressions